OctopusDeploy/blog/blog/2020-05/building-trust-in-automated-db-deployments/index.md

 An interesting thought comes up when creating a manual intervention.
 A team must be selected.
 I know what you’re thinking.
 “The team should be DBAs!”
 This step is going to run for all environments.
 When _should_ a DBA review changes?
 They are busy keeping the database servers up and running.
 Having to review _every_ delta script for _every_ deployment would be a full-time job.

-Putting two teams, developers and DBAs won’t work, because that means a developer **OR** a DBA could approve the deployment.
-That’s acceptable for the `Development` and `Test` environments but not `Production`.
+Putting two teams, developers and DBAs, won’t work because that means a developer **OR** a DBA could approve the deployment.
+That’s acceptable for the `Development` and `Test` environments but not `Production`:

 ![](creating-manual-intervention.png)

 In this example, it makes sense for DBAs to approve the delta script for `Staging` and `Production`.
 Meanwhile, the developers can approve the delta script for `Development` and `Test`.

 :::highlight
 I like to add the Octopus Managers team to all manual interventions.
-This way, they can take responsibility in the event of an emergency and all the DBAs are unavailable.
+This way, they can take responsibility in the event of an emergency if all the DBAs are unavailable.
 :::

 ![](dba-approve-delta-script.png)